BerriAI/litellm/docs/my-website/docs/proxy/self_serve.md

 ### Set max budget for internal users

-Automatically apply budget per internal user when they sign up
+Automatically apply budget per internal user when they sign up.
+By default the table will be checked every 10 minutes, for users to reset.
+To modify this, [see this](./users.md#reset-budgets)

 ```yaml
 litellm_settings: